What to Do When You’ve Pumped the Wrong Fuel into Your Car

 Call for Help

 If you’re not sure what to do next, call for help.
-Your car’s manual or the gas station attendants may be able to offer some advice.
+Your car’s manual or the petrol station attendants may be able to offer some advice.

 Alternatively, you can call a tow truck or a mechanic for assistance.
 They’ll be able to assess the damage and recommend the best course of action.